RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

   Notice that the fine-grain model may not necessarily represent the cheapest implementation.

-  Many of these complexity issues are inherited from our wide superscalar design rather than from multithreading.
+  Many of these complexity issues are inherited from wide superscalar design rather than from multithreading.